 Therefore in the building industry where the architect designs, the Quantity surveyor quantifies, the builder constructs and the estate surveyor manages and maintains, in civil engineering the civil engineer does it all.

-When we look at definitions (according to wikipedia) the architect is the person(s) who plans, designs, and reviews the construction of buildings.
-While the civil engineer is person(s) who designs, constructs, and maintains the physical and naturally built environment.
+When we look at definitions (according to Wikipedia) the architect is the person(s) who plans, designs, and reviews the construction of buildings.
+While the civil engineer is the person(s) who designs, constructs, and maintains the physical and naturally built environment.

-This simply means that when you compare both industries, the duties of the civil engineer encompasses design and extends to construction and maintenance.
+This simply means that when you compare both industries, the duties of the civil engineer encompass design and extend to construction and maintenance.
 While that of the architect is professionally limited to design and supervision.
+So in true comparison, the duties of a civil engineer exceed that of the architect.

 You will need to combine three or more built environment professionals to equate the civil engineer, even though the civil engineer as a person is required to specialize.